ChillkroeteTTS/article-moving-from-clojurescript-to-typescript/readme.md

 export type ActionType = Action['type']
 ```

-This way everytime an action withouth params is added, only the `ActionWithoutParams` interface is changed.
+This way every time an action without params is added, only the `ActionWithoutParams` interface is changed.
 Actions with params however require to add a dedicated interface as well as to add this interface to the `Action` type definition.
-In my oppinion the additioanl work is totally worth it.
+In my opinion, the additional work is totally worth it.
-Whenever an action with the action type 'action3' is dispatched, Typescript infers that 'param1' and 'param2' are also requiredfor a valid action object.
+Whenever an action with the action type 'action3' is dispatched, Typescript infers that 'param1' and 'param2' are also required for a valid action object.
 Including auto-completion.

 ### What is Still Missing

 The only thing I couldn't achieve so far is to touch a single place in my codebase when adding a new event handler.
-In fact, when I add a event handler with parameters, there are 3 places to touch: registration, interface declaration for parameters, `Action` definition.
+In fact, when I add an event handler with parameters, there are 3 places to touch: registration, interface declaration for parameters, `Action` definition.